-The NHS Test and Trace service is intended to form a central part of the government’s coronavirus recovery strategy, with those who have tested positive for COVID-19 asked to register via the NHS Test and Trace website and identify any individuals that they have recently been in close contact with.
+The NHS Test and Trace service are intended to form a central part of the government’s coronavirus recovery strategy, with those who have tested positive for COVID-19 asked to register via the NHS Test and Trace website and identify any individuals that they have recently been in close contact with.

 The intention is that contact tracers will then be tasked with notifying those considered to be at risk who will, in turn, be required to self-isolate at home for 14 days, regardless of whether they are displaying symptoms.